 1040A was an American individual income tax form.
 Your income must have been less than $100,000 and could only be from certain income sources.
 Only certain adjustments to income and tax credits could be claimed.
 Not itemization was allowed.

-1040EZ was an American individual income tax form.
-This form was the simplest of the 1040 forms for use only when you have extremely simple income and taxes.
+The former 1040EZ was the simplest of the 1040 forms individual taxpayers, limited to only those of moderate income and extremely simple financials.
 You could only use this form if you have no dependents, income is less than $100,000, claim no income adjustments (like student loan deduction), don’t claim tax credits other than the earned income tax credit, amongst other things.
+T

 The W-2 is the report of wages for people that work a job that are paid a wage or salary, referred to as “on payroll.”
-The 1099-MISC is used to report money paid to a contractor or vendor for non wage or salary work.
+The 1099-NEC (formerly the 1099-MISC) is used to report money paid to a contractor or vendor for non wage or salary work.
 This is referred to as “contractors” or “off payroll.”